Siege of Massilia

 manner until the full height of the tower was attained.

 The Massiliots valiantly defended against the siege machines and works.
 They threw down burning pitch and pine-shavings and the Caesarians undermined the foundations of their city walls.
 At one point they seemed likely to surrender and declare a truce, but at night they cunningly destroyed the siege works in a gross violation of the treaty, according to Caesar's own account (Bellum Civile 2.14; alternatively, Dio 41.25.2 records that the Massiliots destroyed these works in response to a surprise attack by the Caesarian forces).
 The city's inhabitants were then near surrender.

 At the final surrender of Massilia, Caesar showed his usual leniency and Lucius Ahenobarbus fled to Thessaly in the only vessel that was able to escape from the Populares.
 Afterwards, Massilia was allowed to keep nominal autonomy, due to ancient ties of friendship and support of Rome, along with some territories while most of its empire was confiscated by Julius Caesar.

-In fiction

-In Colleen McCullough's novel Caesar (the Master of Rome series) the siege is described in some detail.

-In Steven Saylor's novel Last Seen in Massilia (the Roma Sub Rosa series) the siege is the setting for the story.